softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * Specifies whether or not the instance only has access to the private network.
 When true this flag specifies that a compute instance is to only have access to the private network.
     * *Default*: False
     * *Optional*

+**Pre-set configured bare metal server only attributes**

+* `fixed_config_preset` | *string*
+    * The configuration preset that the pre-set configuration bare metal server will be provisioned with.
+This governs the type of cpu, number of cores, amount of ram, and hard drives which the bare metal server will have.
+[Take a look at the available presets](https://api.softlayer.com/rest/v3/SoftLayer_Hardware/getCreateObjectOptions.json) (use your api key as the password), and find the key called _fixedConfigurationPresets_.
+Under that, the presets will be identified by the *keyName*s.
+    * It is a mandatory attribute for pre-set configuration bare metal server provisioning.
+    * *Optional*

+**Custom bare metal server / Quote based custom bare metal server provisionig attributes**

 * `public_vlan_id` | *int*
     * Public VLAN which is to be used for the public network interface of the instance.
 Accepted values can be found [here](https://control.softlayer.com/network/vlans).
 Click on the desired VLAN and note the id number in the URL.
     * Only custom bare metal servers support this attribute.